1.1 Signs and Symptoms of Lung Cancer

 Looking out for the early signs and symptoms of lung cancer is especially important as around 40% of diagnosed lung cancers are found after the disease has advanced.
 It is estimated that lung cancer in around one third of all patients has reached Stage III on diagnosis.
 Like all cancers, the earlier the disease is detected the better the prognosis and outcome.
 The difficulty is that patients with lung cancer may be asymptomatic until the tumor has grown large enough to obstruct airways or invade normal tissues.
 Screening for individuals who fit the criteria (see Section 1d) could help detect lung cancer before it becomes symptomatic.

-Chest Pain: Chest pain can sometimes be the first sign of lung cancer and is usually caused from the tumor extending into the lung lining or the ribs and muscle of the chest wall.
+Chest pain can sometimes be the first sign of lung cancer.
+This is because of the tumor extending into the lung lining or the ribs and muscle of the chest wall.
 Chest pain associated with lung cancer is often described as persistent, aching and dull.
-Any incidence of chest pain should always be checked by a doctor.
+However, it is important to note that any incidence of chest pain needs to be investigated by a doctor.

 Symptoms associated with metastatic lung cancer can include weight loss, abdominal pain due to involvement of the liver, adrenals and pancreas, and pain due to bone metastases.
 Hypercalcemia is associated with squamous cell lung cancer.